Desai Sethi Presents, Debates and Is Recognized at AUA 2023

 Dr. Parekh was also honored with the 2023 Sushruta Award, a distinguished honor given annually to a member of the AUA affiliate organization Indian American Urological Association, which represents 600 Indian urologists practicing in the U.S. The award recognizes those who have made significant contributions to the field of medicine.

-Broad Scope of Current Urology Research Presented by Desai Sethi Experts
+Broad Scope of Current Urology Research Presented

 The scope of impactful research at the institute, the Miller School and Sylvester Comprehensive Cancer Center was a highlight of this year’s AUA experience, according to Sanoj Punnen, M.D., associate professor and vice chair of research, Desai Sethi Urology Institute and co-chair of the Genitourinary Site Disease Group at Sylvester.